 With Stoke’s history of ceramic production the contemporary collection is characterised by works that explore the processes and history of ceramic design, challenging traditional divisions between ceramics, fine art and textiles.
 Notable craft makers represented include Philip Eglin, Grayson Perry, Sarah Lucas, Mona Hatoum, Laura Ford, Lin Cheung, Anya Gallaccio and Nina Saunders.

-Stoke is most famous for its collection of over 5,000 pieces of ceramics charting the development of the pottery industry.
+Stoke is most famous for its collection of over 5,000 pieces of ceramics charting the development of the pottery industry, with well-known names like Bernard Leach, Michael Cardew, Jacqueline Poncelet and Carol McNicoll having been contributed to by the CAS with its Special Collection Scheme, with the aid of Arts Council Lottery Funding between 1997 and 2004.
 The museum also holds the Bergen Collection of studio pottery, the Pinchen Collection and the Lindridge Collection of post-war studio pottery.
 The Potteries hosts a number of temporary exhibitions throughout the year to complement the regularly changing displays of the permanent collection.